-The Declaration of Conformity is a legal Document which must accompany all CE Marked products sold in the European Union.
-Almost all new products must be supplied to the end user with a Declaration of Conformity.
+The Declaration of Conformity is a legal Document which needs to be completed for all CE Marked products sold in the European Union with few exceptions.
+Almost all new products must be covered by a Declaration of Conformity.
 This document needs to include the following:

 Name and address of organisation taking responsibility for the product